esnitkin914/Comparative_Genomics/day2_morning/README.md

 The report contains the Assembly, Fastq Screen and FastQC report for a mixture of 51 organisms' sequence data.
 Sample names for Assembly statistics ends with "l500_contigs".

+- Question: Which two sample's genome length i.e column Length (Mbp) stand out from all the other genome lengths and what is the reason (hint – check their GC % and their FastQ Screen result)?

-- Question: Play around with the General statistics table by sorting different columns. (click on a column header).
-To view just the assembly statistics, click on the N50 column header.
-Which sample has the worst N50 value?
+- Question: Which sample has the worst N50 value?
 What do you think must be the reason?

-- Question: Which two sample's genome length i.e column Length (Mbp) stand out from all the other genome lengths?
-What is their GC %?
-What about their FastQ Screen result?

-- Question: What about Number of Contigs section?
-Are you getting reasonable number of contigs or is there any bad assembly?

-- Question: Any sample's quality stand out from the rest of the bunch?
+- Question: Which sample has the second worst N50 value?
+Is it the same or a different issue from the worst sample?

 Compare assembly to reference genome and post-assembly genome improvement